Hengle/Nexus-Security.github.io/content/posts/2016-09-09-nox-cleaner-phone-cleaner-booster.md

 Nox Cleaner Phone Cleaner Booster Optimizer 2.6.3 Vip APK For Android

-Being trusted by more than 10 million users, Nox Cleaner is one of Google Playâs most effective phone cleaners.
+Being trusted by more than 10 million users, Nox Cleaner is one of Google Plays most effective phone cleaners.
 If your phone storage is insufficient or slowing down, Nox Cleaner totally can clear junk files, remove cache, release storage space hence boosting phone performance and speed.
 Download Nox Cleaner and enjoy a lighter and speedier Android phone.
 **Characteristics:**
 \* Max Junk File Cleaner
 \* Real-Time Antivirus